maorkn/CoSMIC-side-kick/README.md

   External tools such as DRAM, METABOLIC, HUMAnN, or eggNOG-mapper can be run on the MAGs/ORFs separately, and their pathway or module tables can be integrated into the report in a future extension if desired.
+- SILVA-based QA and taxonomic context:
+  - `rrna_vs_SILVA_vsearch.sh` uses `vsearch --usearch_global` to find the closest SILVA SSU match for each CoSMIC rRNA in a given run and writes `SILVA_best_hits.tsv`.
+Passing this file to `cosmic_sidekick.py report --silva-best-hits` decorates each ASV–rRNA hit with its nearest SILVA neighbour in the markdown report.
+  - `summarize_GCA_vs_SILVA.sh` summarizes a PAF alignment of a reference assembly against a SILVA SSU FASTA into a best-hit table (e.g. `GCA_vs_SILVA_best_hits.tsv`).
+Supplying this file to `Richer_report.py --silva-best-hits` adds an “Additional Taxonomic Context: SILVA rRNA Closest Relatives” section summarizing per-MAG nearest SILVA matches in the rich report.